webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Helps-Their-Friends.md

 ---
 aliases:
-  - Helps Their Friends
+- "Helps Their Friends"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Support
-title: Helps Their Friends
-collection: Foci
-kind: Compendium
 ---

 ## Helps Their Friends
 You love your friends and help them out of any difficulty, no matter what.